appvirality/appvirality-sdk-android/README.md

 Example: if your domain is "example.com" you want to see your Appvirality landing page or share url starting with this domain "r.example.com" , then add CNAME record with host name as "r" and point to "www.appvirality.com"

-2) Let us know you are using custom domain for landing page in your Appvirality dashboard.
+2) Let us know that you are using custom domain for landing page in your Appvirality dashboard.
 Enter your custom URL(domain) in your app settings page.

 Example: In this case you have to enter "r.example.com"